Azure-Samples/azd-template-artifacts/README.md

 # Before you start

 > [!IMPORTANT]
-> Please make sure to read the [next steps file](./next-steps.md) documentation, to learn more about scaffolding, standardization, conventions, validation and publishing process.
+> Please make sure to read the [next steps file](./next-steps.md) documentation, to learn more about scaffolding, standardization, conventions, validation, and publishing process.

 # This is the template README for what is expected in submitted templates.